-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chino is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Chino isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chino are a mix of both white- and blue-collar jobs.
 Overall, Chino is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Chino who work in office and administrative support (14.43%), sales jobs (10.92%), and management occupations (9.81%).

 Also of interest is that Chino has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Chino citizens is a little higher than the average for US cities and towns: 21.08% of adults in Chino have at least a bachelor's degree.
+The citizens of Chino are slightly better educated than the national average of 21.84% for all cities and towns, with 21.08% of adults in Chino having a bachelor's degree or advanced degree.